 - You entered a commercial location during the course of ordinary business hours; and

 - You intended to commit theft of an item that is valued at less than $950.

 Since the Prosecution has to prove each element beyond a reasonable doubt, it is important to have a comprehensive understanding of each of the elements.
-The attorneys at Orange County Criminal Attorney have ample experience representing criminal defendants against a wide range of criminal charges.
+The attorneys at Orange County Criminal Attorney Law Firm have ample experience representing criminal defendants against a wide range of criminal charges.
 This includes criminal charges for shoplifting.
 Using their understanding of the law and the legal process, your OCCA attorney will fight to obtain a positive outcome to your case.